-A. Handhole:
+A. Underground.

-1. Locations:
+1. Handhole.

-a.
-Do not construct in ditch bottoms, low areas where ponding of water may occur, or where they will be subject to normal vehicular traffic.

-- b.
-With Engineer approval, additional handholes may be placed, at no additional cost to the Contracting Authority, to facilitate the work. - 2.
-Excavation: Excavate as necessary to accommodate the handhole and granular base. - 3.
-Granular Base: Install 8 inch thick granular base extending a minimum of 6 inches beyond the outside walls of the handhole.
+- a.
+Locations. - 1) Do not construct in ditch bottoms, low areas where ponding of water may occur, or where they will be subject to normal vehicular traffic. - 2) With Engineer approval, additional handholes may be placed, at no additional cost to the Contracting Authority, to facilitate the work. - b.
+Excavation: Excavate as necessary to accommodate the handhole and granular base. - c.
+Granular Base: Install 8-inch thick granular base extending a minimum of 6 inches beyond the outside walls of the handhole. - d.
+Placement. - 1) In paved areas, install the handhole at an elevation so the casting is level and flush e.
+Conduit.